GLOBAL MARKETS-Oil, safe havens surge after U.S. strikes kill Iran commander

 Geopolitical tensions rattle world marketshttps://tmsnrt.rs/2rVbblK

-(Reporting by Herbert Lash, additional reporting by Sujata Rao and Dhara Ranasinghe in London and Diptendu Lahiri in Bengaluru; Editing by Dan Grebler and Chizu Nomiyama)
+(Reporting by Herbert Lash in New York Additional reporting by Sujata Rao and Dhara Ranasinghe in London and Diptendu Lahiri in Bengaluru Editing by Chizu Nomiyama and Matthew Lewis)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))